PayPal Know Your Customer failure

 When we did our first SaaS product 12 years ago, our bank said, "Oh, you are doing business on the Internet, so you are in our 'high risk' category.
-We will charge %5 and you need to keep US$20K in your account."
+We will charge 5% and you have to keep US$20K in your account."
 We were like, "Did you just tell me to go screw myself?
 I guess so."

 The fundamental thing to understand is that because of consumer protection laws, if you fail to deliver, the bank is responsible for refunding the money to the customer.
 That makes them conservative.